OMG 2

-OMG 2 is an upcoming Indian Hindi language satirical comedy-drama film written and directed by Amit Rai.
+OMG 2 is a 2023 Indian Hindi-language comedy-drama film about sex education in India, written and directed by Amit Rai.
 It is a spiritual sequel to OMG – Oh My God!
-(2012) and stars Akshay Kumar, Pankaj Tripathi, Yami Gautam and Arun Govil.
-The film revolves around the subject of Indian education system.
+(2012), and stars Akshay Kumar, Pankaj Tripathi, and Yami Gautam.

+The film was theatrically released on 11 August 2023 to mixed-to-positive reviews from critics.
+It grossed ₹221.08 crore worldwide.
+At the 69th Filmfare Awards, the film received nine nominations, including Best Film Ever, Best Director, Best Actor (Critics) (Tripathi) and Best Supporting Actress (Gautam), and won the award for Best Story.